 Recent studies show that 46 percent of pharmacists and 62 percent of all pharmacy students have used a controlled substance without a prescription.
 When we pair these numbers with pharmacists’ constant access to controlled substances and other medications, it is easy to see why diverting drugs has become a huge problem among pharmacists.

-Pharmacists Typically Divert Drugs for Three Reasons
+Pharmacists Typically Divert Narcotics for Three Reasons

 - Personal use